The World Health Organisation

 The U.S. government had put Liberian officials in touch with the California-based maker of ZMapp, Mapp Biopharmaceutical.

-The company said that in responding to a request from an unidentified West African country, it had ran out of its supply of the treatment.
+West African country, it had ran out of its supply of the treatment.

 ...Scare grips Cameroon